We fully accept that the information you share with us is of a personal nature, and we will take care to ensure that it is respected as such.

-- If you would like to change your mediation location and mediator, we can share information (such as a record of your initial meeting with me) with that mediator, to avoid you having to repeat things unnecessarily
+- If you would like to change your mediation location and mediator, we can share information (such as a record of your initial meeting with us) with that mediator, to avoid you having to repeat things unnecessarily.

 - If you have a solicitor, you can request that we send them information – such as the documents we produce as an outcome of your mediation – so that they can support you during mediation and in taking forward any agreed proposals reached in mediation.

 In the very unlikely event that your privacy is compromised for any reason, we commit to contacting you to inform you as a matter of urgency.